 We invite you to join us for BFE.4: a weekend of screening-intensive conversations about bastard films in beautiful Baltimore, Maryland.

 Dates: Thursday April 25th (6pm opening night dinner, followed by a reception, and keynote extravaganza) thru Saturday April 27th.

 Location: The Windup Space

 12 W North Ave, Baltimore, MD 21201

-The Bastard Film Encounter is a two day ‘anti-symposium,’ wherein a group of collectors, archivists, filmmakers get together and screen the ‘bastard films’ they’ve acquired, purchased, or otherwise encountered personally or professionally.
+The Bastard Film Encounter is an ‘anti-symposium,’ wherein a group of collectors, archivists, filmmakers get together and screen the ‘bastard films’ they’ve acquired, purchased, or otherwise encountered personally or professionally.

 What is a bastard film?
 It’s the terribly-behaved cousin of the orphan film.
 As Andy Uhrich stated, ‘If Orphans is metaphorically about finding a home for films lost in the wilds of traditional film history, the BFE considers moving images that refuse to come in from the cold.’
 An instructional film on dental extraction.
 Home movies depicting hunters getting drunk with the carcasses of their recent kills.
 A 1953 film called Techniques for Electroshock Therapy (1953).
 Racist promotional videos produced by a local movie theater in the 1940s.
 An ’80s soap opera pilot set in a Dallas airport.